 Whose responsibility is it, ultimately, to stand up to hate?

 For Marie, her experience of a hate incident on public transport has not eradicated her enjoyment of travelling by bus but she would advise others with disabilities to “sit near the driver or… (at least) downstairs.”
 Why though, should one person’s experience of the transport system be limited in this way by others and why should it be the victim’s responsibility to hold others to account?

-Look out for our dialogue debrief on disability hate crime on public transport, a review which we will soon be publishing to summarise our findings at these events.
+Look out for our dialogue debrief addressing disability hate crime on public transport, a review which we will publish to summarise our findings at these events.

-Find out more about our Stand By Me project or the SEE, REPORT, SUPPORT actions you can take if you witness a hate crime here (link).
+Find out more about our Stand By Me project and the SEE, REPORT, SUPPORT actions you can take if you witness a hate crime, by reading our Bystander Intervention Guide.

 *Marie’s name has been changed for reasons of confidentiality.